 My name is Matt.
-I’m an academic turned data scientist passionate about sustainability and data-driven decision-making.
+I’m an academic turned machine learning engineer passionate about sustainability and data-driven decision-making.
 A brief summary of my CV is below, or you can get more detail at my LinkedIn profile.

 My goal with this site is to make it easier to understand programming, statistics, and science.
 For much of my life, I thought computer science and statistics just “weren’t my thing”, despite how interested I was in those topics.
 It took being forced to code extensively during my Ph.D. to overcome that intimidation and realize that these topics are accessible with a little patience.
 Hopefully this blog lowers the barrier of entry to others.